The Ph.D. program in Public Policy and Management requires the completion of 60 units of coursework comprising the following elements:

 - PPD 558 – Multivariate Statistical Analysis OR

 ECON 513 – Practice of Econometrics – 4 units

 - One additional methods course selected with guidance committee approval (2-4 units)

-Students select three courses of field courses which can be used to develop disciplinary expertise related to specialization interest, or additional methodological expertise.
-Fields are developed with Guidance Committee approval, can include any combination of USC Price and outside courses, and are unique to each student.
+Students select 12 units of field courses which can be used to develop disciplinary expertise related to specialization interest, or additional methodological expertise.
+Fields are developed with qualifying exam committee approval, can include any combination of USC Price and outside courses, and are unique to each student.

 Research Seminar (4 units)

 Students will take PPD 710ab (2 units each, 4 total units), the USC Price research seminar course.

 Students will take two semesters of the teaching seminar, PPD 700ab (1 unit each, 2 total units).